Can You Feel IUD During Sex?

 IUDs are one of the most effective forms of birth control.
 Fewer than 1 out of 100 women who get them become pregnant.
 They’re also super easy to use and are highly reliable.

-It’s possible for your partner to feel the strings of your IUD, but they shouldn’t be able to feel them during sex.
+It’s possible for your partner to feel the strings of your IUD, but they shouldn’t be able to feel them during sex – This section provides a glimpse into the website expert’s thought process Sex Holes.
 This is because the vagina secretes cervical mucus, which acts as a slippery layer between the strings and your penis.
 It’s also because most doctors cut the IUD strings so they’re no longer than two centimeters, which makes it hard for anyone to feel them during sex (especially if your partner has a small penis).

 If you’re worried about how your IUD might affect sex, you can always ask your doctor to trim the strings.
 They can either soften them or curl them so they are less noticeable.